hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ![workflow_QC](../img/chipseq_workflow_QC_partial.png)

-## Quality Control
+## Quality control of sequence reads

 For any NGS analysis method, our first step is ensuring our reads are of good quality prior to aligning them to the reference genome.
 We will use FastQC to get a good idea of the overall quality of our data, to identify whether any samples appear to be outliers, to examine our data for contamination, and to determine a trimming strategy.

+### FASTQC

 Let's run FastQC on all of our files.

-Start an interactive session with 4 cores if don't have one going, and change directories to the untrimmed_fastq folder.
+Start an interactive session with 4 cores if don't have one going, and change directories to the `raw_data` folder.

 ```
+$ bsub -Is -n 4 -q interactive bash

 $ cd ~/ngs_course/chipseq/raw_data

 $ module load seq/fastqc/0.11.3